HwWobbe/WipHww/README.md

- - but 2 files still have examples that WORK
+ - but 2 files still have examples that WORK and a mid (not top ) placement was also found to be working, nut may have been damaged
    - deeper indentation finally made it work.
     - this now allows Cascades
       - will links work in these blocks